richgieg/flask-now/README.md

 ##Install Packages
-If your app requires more functionality, you can run the ```add``` command.
-This command is a wrapper for the ```pip install``` command which adds the dependency to your app's ```setup``` script so when folks clone your repository they will be able to easily acquire all of the necessary packages to execute it (see "How Others Can Run Your App" below).
+If your app requires more functionality, you can run the ```add``` command to install extra packages, as long as your virtual environment is active.
+This command is just a wrapper for the ```pip install``` command which adds the dependency to your app's ```setup``` script so when others clone your repository they will be able to easily acquire all of the necessary packages to execute it (see "How Others Can Run Your App" below).
 ```
 add [package name]
 add flask-sqlalchemy